promptcraft-ux/PromptCraft-io/README.md

 PromptCraft-io is a modular environment designed to:

-- 🧠 Learn generative AI foundations
+- 🎓 Learn generative AI foundations (NLP, Transformers, LLMs)
-- 🛠️ Create, structure and test dynamic prompts
+- 🛠️ Create, structure and test dynamic GPT prompts
-- 🔗 Integrate APIs, middlewares, and GPT assistants
+- 🔌 Integrate APIs, middlewares, and external GPT assistants
-- ✅ Automated unit testing tools
+- ✅ Automate testing and version control of prompt projects

-## 📂 Structure du projet / Project structure
+### 📦 Project structure

 It includes: